MonoidMusician/blog/sources/index.md

 <!--
 - [What Means](what_means.html) – Some colloquial definitions of words/concepts
 - Co-search – nothing yet, but the idea is that I will put up requests for information, and maybe passers-by can tell me what I seek
-- Don’t make me invent it – in which I finally ask for help & references for prior art, instead of just plunging in confident that I can figure it out
+- Donʼt make me invent it – in which I finally ask for help & references for prior art, instead of just plunging in confident that I can figure it out
 -->

 ## Ideas/[WIP]{t=}